sucofunk/SUCOFUNKey/doc/manual.md

 The most simple menu opens up to three menu points.
 Swith between them with the LEFT and RIGHT keys.
 Use SET to select the highlighted menu item.

 ### Black keys menu
 The black keys menu shows up to ten tree-letter abbreviations.
 They are clustered in four bundles with three or two abbreviations.
-As the name says, these abbreviations correspond to the black keys of the piano roll.
+As the name says, these abbreviations correspond to the black keys of the piano keyboard.
 Whenever the black key menu is open, the white keys do not act as sample- or note selector.
 Hit MENU again to hide the menu and the Note keys can be used as expected.
 Some operations lock the menu, until the operation is finished - e.g. deleting a sample; you need to hit the delete option again to confirm the delete process.